VengadeshProgrammer/Capstone-1/README.md

 # Capstone-1
-This is my capstone project developed in HTML, Iam vengadesha 14 year old boy in india, tamilnadu
+This is my capstone project developed in HTML, Iam vengadesh a 14 year old boy in india, tamilnadu